Mastek Blog

 In June 2020 the ONS reported that the UK public sector employs 500,508 people—or 16.7%—of the UK workforce.
 There is huge potential for automation to save time and resources and make a significant impact on public sector budgets and operational efficiency.

 Running a few initial pilots can quickly illustrate the inefficiencies and repeat tasks that are holding your processes back.
-A good place to start is to document your employee on-boarding process—you can send and track contracts, create IT accounts and track goals and milestones using bots.
+A good place to start is to document your employee onboarding process—you can send and track contracts, create IT accounts and track goals and milestones using bots.

 Your next step is to ensure that your key HR processes are streamlined ready for unexpected shifts in demand.
 Here are a few ways to do that: